Australian authorities warn bushfire reprieve will be over soon

 Following are some highlights of what is happening in the Australian bushfires crisis:

-- The fires have already emitted 400 megatonnes of carbon dioxide into the atmosphere and produced harmful pollutants, the EU’s Copernicus monitoring programme said.
+* The fires have already emitted 400 megatonnes of carbon dioxide into the atmosphere and produced harmful pollutants, the EU’s Copernicus monitoring program said.

 Reporting by Colin Packham and Byron Kaye; additional reporting by Swati Pandey; editing by Jane Wardell